zainabx78/tech501-week1/Notes/Linux.md

 - `mv` = Renames files and also moves files.
   - `mv cat.jpg cat.txt` = Changes name of jpg file to a txt file.
   - The file is still seen as a jpg file - can't trick linux.
-  - To move a file to a different folder `mv filename xistingFolderName`.
+  - To move a file to a different folder `mv filename existingFolderName`.
   - Another way to move file to home directory `mv chicken-joke.txt /home/adminuser/`
   - `mv /home/adminuser/funny-stuff/chicken-joke.txt ~` = moving a file even if you don't cd to the location of the file - just add the paths.
 - `file cat.jpg` = shows file details e.g. what kind of file it is.
 - `rm` = deletes files.
-- mkdir = creates a folder
+- `mkdir` = creates a folder
   - If you add a space in between the folder name it will create 2 folders so don't use space.
   - If you want a space, use quotes.
     - e .g "my pictures" - to cd into this folder you have to use quotes too.